-How Japanese Clear Soup “Suimono” is different from Miso Soup
+How Suimono Clear Soup is different from Miso Soup

-In recent years, a variety of popular Japanese instant Miso soups are available on online shopping sites outside of Japan, so you might have tried those ready-to-eat authentic Miso soups before.
+In recent years, a variety of popular Japanese instant miso soups are available online outside of Japan, so you might have tried such ready-to-eat authentic miso soups before.

-But have you ever eaten or heard of another common Japanese soup, “Suimono (吸い物)”? which is also known as “Osuimono (お吸い物)”.
+But have you ever eaten or heard of another common Japanese soup dish “Suimono (吸い物)”? which is also called “Osuimono (お吸い物)”.

-Just as “Okashi (お菓子)” has the same meaning as “Kashi (菓子)”, in these cases “O (お)” is just the Japanese prefix for making a polite expression.
+Actually, as “Okashi (お菓子)” has the same meaning as “Kashi (菓子)”, in these cases, “O (お)” is just the Japanese prefix for making a polite expression.

 Let’s get back on track.
-Today, for those who don’t know much about Suimono soup, let me explain how Suimono is different from Miso soup.
+Today, for those of you who don’t know much about the traditional Japanese soup Suimono, let me explain how it is different from miso soup.

-The soup broth of Suimono is made basically by seasoning “Dashi (出汁)” soup stock with soy sauce and salt.
-However, in addition, Miso can also be used as a seasoning for Suimono.
+The soup broth of Suimono is basically made from dashi soup stock seasoned with soy sauce and salt and is clear in color.
+Nonetheless, in addition, even miso can also be used as a seasoning in Suimono.

-Both Miso soup and Suimono clear soup can contain various ingredients from seafood and meat to vegetables, mushrooms, tofu, and eggs.
-The ingredient in Suimono and Miso soup is generally called “Mi (実)”.
+Both miso soup and Suimono clear soup can contain various ingredients ranging from seafood and meat to vegetables, mushrooms, tofu, and eggs, and the food in Suimono and miso soups is generally called “Mi (実)”.

-Many Japanese use a wooden bowl for Miso soup, while the Japanese clear soup, Suimono is often served in a lacquered soup bowl.
+For miso soup, many of us Japanese use a wooden bowl, while the Japanese clear soup Suimono is typically served in a lacquered soup bowl.

-Of course, Miso soup can also be eaten with a lacquered bowl and Suimono can also be served in a wooden bowl.
+But of course, miso soup can also be eaten with a lacquered bowl and Suimono can also be served in a wooden bowl.

 Miso soup is a type of “Shirumono (汁物)”.
-Shirumono is the generic term for the soup dishes served with rice in Japanese cuisine and can be flavored with Miso soybean paste, soy sauce, salt or a mixture of these seasonings.
+Shirumono is the generic term for the soup dishes that are served with rice in Japanese cuisine and can be flavored with miso, soy sauce, salt, or a mixture of these seasonings.